cuongchau93/kirillvasiltsov.com/posts/contributing-to-gatsby-issue-20699.md

 }
 ```

 `tooLongSegmentsInPath` is where it gets interesting.
 First of all, we simply split the path by `/`.
 Then we need to check whether each segment is too long.
-But what is too long?
-It [seems that most OS have a filename limit of 255 bytes](https://serverfault.com/questions/9546/filename-length-limits-on-linux/9548#9548).

 ```javascript
 export const tooLongSegmentsInPath = (path: string): Array<string> => {